algorandfoundation/xGov/Proposals/x-gov-42.md

 ### Milstone 1
 Title: **MainNet Debut with Instant Lending Peer-to-Pool Functionality**

-Date: 20th Dec 2023
+Date: 20th Oct 2023

-Estimated Duration: 10 weeks
+Estimated Duration: 8 weeks

-Amount: 1250000 (development & audit costs)
+Amount: 880000 (development costs)

-Overview: This milestone marks the initial launch of Project Galapago on MainNet.
-This phase includes the introduction of an innovative instant lending peer-to-pool feature, alongside a security audit.
+Overview: This milestone marks the full development of Project Galapago for MainNet with a potential soft launch(if possible).
+This phase includes the introduction of an innovative instant lending peer-to-pool feature, with all contracts fully developed and in-house tested.
 Features:
 - instant NFT-backed loans with whitelisted NFT collections (initially 10)
 - multi-collaterals